 As detailed in Chapter 3F of the DEIS, the proposed drainage system is designed to capture any sediment and mitigate any increased turbidity that may result from the Proposed Action.
-As a result of implementation, it is expected that there would be no significant water quality impacts on receiving wetlands or downstream discharge points.
+The Applicant expects that there would be no significant water quality impacts on receiving wetlands or downstream discharge points.
 In addition, a detailed Sediment and Erosion Control Program would be implemented to mitigate the short-term impacts of soil erosion.
 Erosion and sediment control practices that would be implemented include inlet protection, installation of a silt fence, straw bale, and erosion blanket.
-As a result of the proposed Sediment and Erosion Control Program, it is expected that there would be no significant erosion or sediment impacts on the Project Site nor are there expected to be sedimentation impacts and induced turbidity in the Long Island Sound or other downstream water courses.
-The culvert under Eagle Knolls Road and the downstream drainage ditch would be maintained to provide discharge for storm water from the central portion of the Project Site to the Delancey Cove flood gates.
+Based on the proposed Sediment and Erosion Control Plan, there would be no significant erosion or sediment impacts on the Project Site and there would be no sedimentation impacts and induced turbidity in the Long Island Sound or other downstream water courses.
+The culvert under Eagle Knolls Road and the downstream drainage ditch are owned and by the Club and would continue to be maintained by the Club to provide discharge for storm water from the central portion of the Project Site to the Delancey Cove flood gates.